 Bowers & Wilkins P5 Wireless full review

 B&W knows a thing or two about making top-quality speakers.
-The respected British company has already made a successful foray into the world of consumer tech with its headphones and AirPlay speakers (see our B&W A5 review).
+The respected British company has already made a successful foray into the world of consumer tech with its headphones and AirPlay speakers.
 It has even launched a Bluetooth wireless speaker: the T7.

 But it has held back from launching any wireless headphones until it was sure its discerning – and loyal – customers would be happy not just with sound quality but also reliability.
 Clearly the firm thinks it has cracked this heady mix though, as the P5 Wireless is B&W’s first pair of Bluetooth headphones.
 See also: Best headphones you can buy right now